fernandoLRibeiro/social-proof-section-solution/README.md

 ### Useful resources

-- [How to detect window size in Next.js SSR using react hook?](https://stackoverflow.com/questions/63406435/how-to-detect-window-size-in-next-js-ssr-using-react-hook) - This helped me, as the title of the question suggests, how to detect window size in NextJS, which was a way bigger hassle than I anticipated.
+- [How to detect window size in Next.js SSR using react hook?](https://stackoverflow.com/questions/63406435/how-to-detect-window-size-in-next-js-ssr-using-react-hook) - This helped me, as the title of the question suggests, how to detect window size in NextJS, which was more of a hassle than I anticipated.

 ## Author